 Install with Composer (2.4+)

-To begin, log in to your Magento 2 server and navigate to the root directory of your Magento app from your command line tool.
+1. Log in to your Magento 2 server and navigate to the root directory of your Magento app from your command line tool.
 This guide shows example outputs for Terminal, but these steps can be modified for any command line tool of your choice.
-To install the Klaviyo extension, you’ll need to execute four commands.

 composer require klaviyo/magento2-extension